TOCA-LLC/snowflake_dbt/README.md

-An image for running dbt ci builds.
+An image for running dbt CI builds.

 To use it in Github actions, specify the `container` tag in your workflow.